patosorio/cybersecurity-portfolio/README.md

 ## Study Plan Progress

-This portfolio follows a long-term study plan starting April 21, 2025, with 3 labs per week.
-Below is the progress, with Weeks 1-2 detailed and placeholders for future weeks.
+This portfolio follows a long-term study plan starting May 5th 2025, with 3 labs per week.
+Below is the progress, with Weeks 1-14 detailed and placeholders for future weeks.

-## Study Plan Progress

-This portfolio follows a long-term study plan starting April 21, 2025, with 3 labs per week.
-Below is the progress with placeholders for each week.

 ### Week 1
 - **Lab 1: Network Traffic Capture**